opencarecc/OpenCareStyleGuide/README.md

-# OpenCareStyleGuide
+# OpenCare Style Guide
-This is where you find all the info to deal with OpenCare.cc related visuals and communication assets
+This is where you find all the info to deal with http://opencare.cc related visuals and communication assets